Exit Time Analysis for Approximations of Gradient Descent Trajectories Around Saddle Points: Gradient trajectories and their approximations around strict saddle point

 \subsection{Analysis of discrete gradient trajectories using matrix perturbation theory}

 Now that we have established all the necessary preliminaries, we can move on to develop approximate bounds on the escape time from the region $\mathcal{B}_{\epsilon}(\x^*)$ for gradient descent.
 From here onward we restrict ourselves to discrete time iterates denoted by subscripts $k$ and the entire analysis is carried out in discrete time.
-Also, we assume that assumptions \textbf{A1} to \textbf{A6} hold along with the additional condition of $m=n$ in assumption \textbf{A6}, i.e., there are no degenerate eigenvalues.
-Section \ref{degenmat} after Lemma \ref{lem4} discusses the analysis for the degenerate eigenvalues, i.e., the case when $m \neq n$ in assumption \textbf{A6}.
+Also, we assume that Assumptions \textbf{A1} to \textbf{A4} hold along with the additional condition of $m=n$ in Proposition \ref{eigenprop}, i.e., there are no degenerate eigenvalues.
+Section \ref{degenmat} after Lemma \ref{lem4} discusses the analysis for the degenerate eigenvalues, i.e., the case when $m \neq n$ in Proposition \ref{eigenprop}.
 In there, we show that the analysis for the degenerate case is very straightforward and easy to extend from the non-degenerate analysis.
+It should also be noted that instead of analyzing exact trajectories, we analyze from here onward the first-order approximations of the exact trajectories, where the approximation error is sufficiently small.
+The presence of the higher-order terms ($\mathcal{O}(\epsilon^2)$ terms) in the forthcoming analysis accounts for the approximation in our analysis, and things are proved about trajectories and perturbations up to the first order in $\epsilon$.
 To summarize our next set of steps, we begin with a lemma that characterizes the approximate Hessian behavior in the region $\mathcal{B}_{\epsilon}(\x^*)$, followed by a lemma that expresses $\x_{k}$ for any $k\geq0$ approximately in terms of $\x_{0}$ and a theorem that characterizes an approximate lower bound on the distance of $\x_{k}$ from $\x^*$.

 \begin{lemma} Let $r_j(\u)$ be a function of the vector $\u$ defined as $r_j(\u) = \norm{\bigg(\frac{d^j }{dw^j}\nabla^2 f(\x^*+w\u)\bigg\vert_{w=0}\bigg)}_2$ and $\epsilon>0$ be a constant that satisfies the necessary condition of $\epsilon < \inf_{{\norm{\u}=1}}\bigg(\limsup_{j\to \infty} \sqrt[j]{\frac{r_j(\u)}{j!}}\bigg)^{-1}$.
 Then for any $\x_k\in\mathcal{B}_{\epsilon}(\x^*)$ such that $\x_{k} = \x^* + p \u_{k}$ with $0<p\leq1$, the Hessian $\nabla^2 f(\x_k)$ is given by